Predator Eyes & Sunset Lies 🐫

 Urgency isn’t pressure, it’s respect for the time you’ve been given.

-These Water Buffaloes know exactly what it takes to show up, deliver, and lead like world-class teammates.
+These Water Buffaloes know exactly what it takes to show as world-class teammates.

 Up next on The Dash (—):